tmcgee/cmv-widgets/widgets/ZoomToFeature/README.md

 #Zoom To Feature Widget for CMV
-A simple widget to provide a dropdown list of features to zoom the ma to.
+A simple widget to provide a drop-down list of features to zoom the map to.
 Similar to bookmarks but driven by actual data in a Map Service.

 ---
 ## Configurable Options